Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * Customers were hostile to the planning process.
 "Just let me buy it" was a common theme in customer feedback.

-      * Customers were being put off from buying into a modular system they could add to over time, because components were not available to purchase online.
+      * Customers were being put off from buying into this modular system because components were not available to purchase online later.

       #### An exercise in the possible